tegola-hubs/tegola-hubs.github.com/allanton/index.md

 terminals and was easily fixed.
 We also found that a [directional antenna], which costs no more than the kind of Nanostations they are using, gives better performance.
-Also, the speeds from Virgin are still rather slow and there is still some tweaking needed to get the available badwidth to the community.
+The speeds from Virgin are still rather slow and there is still some tweaking needed to get the available bandwidth to the community.
 But they now have something that is at least acceptable, and it is only going to get better.